 Both burial sites have been declared off limits to training units.
-The sites continue to be actively protected by the CLEOs in conjunction with the Cultural Resources staff and Range Management monitors, with frequent patrols and motion-activated cameras to identify trespassers.
-To date there has been no damage to either site where human remains have been identified.
+The sites continue to be actively protected by the CLEOs in conjunction with the Cultural Resources staff and range monitors, with frequent patrols and motion-activated cameras to identify trespassers.